 - Summarize the content of your page using meta descriptions.
 Avoid making them too lengthy, as anything over 160 characters might not display fully in Google search results.
 While the RankRanger analysis found that the average length of meta descriptions in organic search results is 164.07, it’s best to avoid going over the 160-character limit.

-11: Improve Page Load Speed
+13: Improve Page Load Speed and Mobile Friendliness

-A fast-loading page enhances the user experience, which is likely to reduce the number of bounces.
+Further, a fast-loading page enhances the user experience, which is likely to reduce the number of bounces.
 This could eventually contribute to a higher ranking on Google search engine results.

 You can use the Google PageSpeed Insights to see just how fast your website loads.
 In addition to analyzing your page load speed on mobile and desktop, this tool also shows you some opportunities to speed up your page load time.